-Painful swelling of the jaw, dislodged teeth, or broken teeth are all good reasons to look for an emergency dental service in Greenwood Village, CO.
-When patients need emergency dental care, Dr. Devin Rentz and Dr. Hayley Quartuccio stand ready to provide assistance.
+Painful swelling of the jaw, dislodged teeth, or broken teeth are all good reasons to look for emergency dental services.
+When patients need an emergency dentist in Greenwood Village CO, Dr. Devin Rentz and Dr. Hayley Quartuccio stand ready to provide assistance.

 What Qualifies as a Dental Emergency?

 What you consider a dental emergency might differ from what the emergency dentist does.
 Run of the mill cavities, breaks, and chips don’t necessarily qualify unless the pain is severe.
 In such cases, the dentist focuses on a temporary fix that will hold until patient can see their regular dentist.

 Patients should think of a dental emergency in the same way that they think of medical emergencies.
 A standard headache doesn’t warrant a visit to the emergency room unless it starts reaching unacceptable levels.
 Similarly, a cavity doesn’t warrant immediate professional dental care unless it’s unbearable.

 Patients should seek help immediately if:

 - There’s a bad chip or break exposing the nerve of the tooth